 I read a story about a man in his 80s sharing marriage advice.
 He said something like, “My wife has been many people over the course of our marriage.
 People change and grow.
 The key is to love them for who they are at that time.”

-Having flexibility and being objective are absolutely key to finding happiness.
+Having flexibility and being objective are absolutely key to finding happiness and balance.

 Following these principles can truly help how to be more supportive spouse and your relationship healthy and loving!

 Has your partner ever gone through a life or career change?
 How did you show your support?